Modular forms from Noether-Lefschetz theory: Elliptic Fibrations

 by restricting the global Weierstrass equation from $Y$ to $L$. \begin{lemma} The map $\mu_X$ is an immersion for general $Y$ and $X\in W(Y,\O(k))$. \end{lemma} \begin{proof} This is a statement about unordered point configurations on $\P^1$.
 The argument is rather technical and is relegated to Appendix B. \end{proof} If we fix $Y$ and vary $X\in W(Y,\O(k))$, we obtain a family of immersions $\mu_X$. \begin{prop} The family of immersions given by $F(Y)\times W(Y,\O(k)) \to \W_k$ is freely movable in the sense of Definition \ref{freely}. \end{prop} \begin{proof} This follows from surjectivity of the restriction map

 There is no need to vary the line $L$, only $[A:B]\in W(Y,\O(k))$. \end{proof} By Lemma \ref{bertini}, we may assume after deformation that $\mu_X$ is transverse to any fixed subvariety of $\W_k$.
-This will be applied to the Noether-Lefschetz loci inside $\W_k$. \begin{defn} An elliptic surface $S\in \W_k$ is Noether-Lefschetz special if its relatively minimal resolution has Picard rank $>2$. \end{defn} \begin{thm}\cite{cox} All components of the Noether-Lefschetz locus in $\W_k$ are reduced of codimension $k-1$, except for the discriminant divisor, which is codimension 1. \end{thm} The intersection of $\mu_X$ with the discriminant divisor in $\W_k$ is responsible for the correction term $\Theta(q)$ in Theorem \ref{main}.
+This will be applied to the Noether-Lefschetz loci inside $\W_k$.
+The intersection of $\mu_X$ with the discriminant divisor in $\W_k$ is responsible for the correction term $\Theta(q)$ in Theorem \ref{main}.